 BTC, whose membership just expanded to 16 broadcast groups from 12, began delivering Navteq content over RDS in September 2008.

 Clear Channel, which also delivers traffic over RDS, began transmitting traffic data via HD Radio in 2007.
 Clear Channel’s service is currently available in 50 of the largest U.S. metropolitan markets via analog RDS signals and HD Radio.

 HD Radio traffic service refreshes information more frequently and includes more information than standard RDS-based traffic reports, HD Radio developer iBiquity Digital has said.
 The wider HD Radio pipe can deliver 500 incident reports to the device per minute compared to RDS, which can deliver only about 50 incidents per minute, iBiquity said.

-To date, only a Dual-brand PND receives traffic updates over HD Radio, but only from Clear Channel.
-PNDs are programmed at the factory to detect a digital code transmitted by HD Radio stations to identify a specific traffic service.
+To date, only a Dual-brand portable navigation device receives traffic updates over HD Radio, but only from Clear Channel.
+PNDs are programmed at the factory to detect a digital code transmitted by an HD Radio station to identify a specific traffic service.